Multiple commercial brands of model railroad software are available and can be used in helping to plan your layout. These are basically of 7 types:

 Perhaps you don’t have the time or space to actually start building a model railroad yet.
 Using the planning software can provide you with the fun of at least developing your basic plan and design until you have the capability of going ahead with physically building the layout.

 Some of the model railroad software is relatively simple and fairly easy to use after a few hours.
 Other programs are very powerful, but complicated, with high learning curves; but once you master them, you could have a fantastic virtual railroad on your computer that has very detailed graphics and may be a lot of fun to build and operate without ever having to lay your hands on a section of model track.

-One of the easier model railroad software programs to master that doesn’t cost much (It’s free), is the Right Track Software.
-It is available for download from the atlasrr.com website as freeware and works fairly well for simple layout designs.
+One of the easier model railroad software programs to master is the Track Planning Software available for download to your Windows PC (No Mac version) from the atlasrr.com website and works fairly well for simple layout designs.

 Another program reported to be very easy to use with a short learning curve is Anyrail (http://www.anyrail.com/index_en.html).
 It requires Windows Vista, XP or 2000.

-XTrkCAD is a free program available for download for Windows or Linux. (http://www.xtrkcad.org/Wikka/HomePage)
+XTrkCAD is a free program available for download for Windows, Mac or Linux. (http://www.xtrkcad.org/Wikka/HomePage)

 Railmodeller (http://www.railmodeller.com/) is an excellent program for the Mac that I found relatively easy to use within just a few hours.
 The track plans drawn on the track planning page of this web site were all created using this software.